isaaccomputerscience/isaac-code-samples/README.md

 # isaac-code-samples
-Code samples from the [Isaac Computer Science](https://isaaccomputerscience.org/) website
+Code samples to support learnung material on the [Isaac Computer Science](https://isaaccomputerscience.org/) website.

+All usage is licensed under CC BY-SA 4.